catalyst-cooperative/pudl/docs/intro.rst

 etc.), we archive the raw inputs as `Frictionless Data Packages
 <https://specs.frictionlessdata.io/data-package/>`__.
 The data packages contain both the
-raw data in their originally published format (CSVs, Excel spreadsheets, and Visual FoxPro database (DBF) files) and metadata that depicts how each the dataset is partitioned.
+raw data in their originally published format (CSVs, Excel spreadsheets, and Visual FoxPro database (DBF) files) and metadata that describes how each the dataset is partitioned.

 The PUDL software will download a copy of the appropriate raw inputs automatically as